That path came through an apprenticeship opportunity

 Recruitment

-Lana had previously looked into apprenticeships but was
+Lana had previously looked into apprenticeships but

-discouraged by rigid entry criteria.
+was discouraged by rigid entry criteria.
 It wasn’t until a family friend—who had

-successfully completed an apprenticeship through Camden—encouraged her to apply that she
+successfully completed an apprenticeship through Camden—encouraged her to apply that

-it another shot.
+gave it another shot.

 That encouragement led her to a role in finance and

 administration with Sapphire Independent Housing, one of Camden’s suppliers.
-It was a
+It was

-perfect match.
+a perfect match.

-“The support I received during the application process
+“The support I received during the application

 Why Supportive Environments Matter